mohmohwin2010/React_Testing_Practice/README.md

-- in this version include from Test Driven Development
+- in this version include CI/CD and React Testing